3 tips to achieve mastery in 360° photography, by Martin Kulhavy

 Martin Kulhavy keeps going to the Lofoten islands in Norway to take stunning 360° captures.
-The Virtual Tour that he created will allow you to explore the archipelago even better than before.
+Today he would like to share with you his 3 tips to become an excellent 360° photographer.
+And the Virtual Tour he created will allow you to explore the archipelago even better than before.

 I took the photos with Canon 5Ds R and Samyang 14mm f/2.4.
 There were 6 shots for the sky and 6 shots for the ground.
 Mostly 3 exposures in each direction, so the total number of shots is 36 (that is about 2GB on a memory card).
 Raw files were developed in Lightroom without any major adjustment, usually just white balance only.

 The stitching process was done in PtGui.
 PtGui produces excellent results in blending the 3 exposures into a single HDR image.
 I made the final corrections in Photoshop.
 I did local contrast adjustments and white balance corrections.

 The true trick is in good timing.
 It is not unusual to spent over 5 hours on the summit waiting for the Northern lights, clouds to disappear or for a beautiful sunset.
 Returning home in complete darkness with a head torch in arctic winter is the price I pay for a nice photo.
 But the biggest problem is that nobody is that crazy to join me and I must say that I can focus better when working alone.
 That's why all these hikes were made as solo trips.
 And you can trust me, my brain is quite tough enemy.

 This project will never be finished.
 I hiked about 400 km and climbed about 40 km in elevation.
 I know that there are still many peaks I need to visit.
 I think that you will understand when I say that I got the Lofoten bug.
 There is no cure, you can only reduce the symptoms by coming back.
 I am afraid that it will not be easy but I am looking forward to it.